The Seven Visitations of Sydney Burgess

 She wakes in the hospital and tells a harrowing story of escape.
 Of dashing out a broken window.
 Of running into her neighbors' yard and calling the police.

-What the cops tell her is that she can no longer trust her memories.
-Because they say that not only is the intruder lying dead in her guest room, but he's been murdered in a way that seems intimately personal.
+The cops tell her a different story.
+Because the intruder is now lying dead in her guest room—murdered in a way that looks intimately personal.

-When she returns home, Sydney can't shake the deep darkness that hides in every corner.
-There's an unnatural whisper in her ear, urging her back to old addictions.
-And as her memories slowly return, she begins to fear that her new life was never built on solid ground-and that the secrets buried beneath will change everything.

-Sydney's spent years burying her past and building a better life for herself and her eleven-year old son.
+Sydney's spent years burying her past and building a better life for herself and her young son.
 A respectable marketing job, a house with reclaimed and sustainable furniture, and a boyfriend who loves her son and accepts her, flaws and all.

 But when she opens her front door, and a masked intruder knocks her briefly unconscious, everything begins to unravel.